The Scoop on Lube26 July 2017

 Silicone lubes are long lasting and do not need to be reapplied, but tend to be harder to wash off and will stain sheets or other fabric.
-It especially important to note that silicone lubricant should not be used with silicone products- such as the head of Le Wand and the silicone Curve and Ripple attachments.
+It is especially important to note that silicone lubricant should not be used with silicone products- such as the head of Le Wand and the silicone attachments.

 Hybrid lubes are a blend of both water-based and silicone.
 They have the same long-lasting qualities as silicone but are easier to wash off, yet still have a propensity to stain fabrics and the possibility to damage a silicone product.